Cutting back grape vines

 You then want to select two healthy spurs that have grown from the trunk beside the longer canes that you’re going .

+They both involve cutting back a lot of growth, but grape vines grow incredibly fast and giving them a hard prune is the best way to create a strong plant and lots of fruit.
 Pruning grapevines serves many purposes, including adjusting the vine size and shape, controlling the number of canes and nodes, and helping improve the quality of the grapes. – These will be the most fertile shoots and they will bear grapes.
 Afterwards, focus on the shoots that have grown during the previous year .
-If the trunk of your vine has just reached past a height of 30 inches (76.

 How to grow grapes: tips for healthy and productive vines